QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 Context is a way to pass stores to the child components without prop-drilling.

 Use `createContextId()` to create a `ContextId`.
 A `ContextId` is just a serializable identifier for the context.
 It is not the context value itself.
 See `useContextProvider()` and `useContext()` for the values.
-Qwik needs a serializable ID for the context so that the it can track context providers and consumers in a way that survives resumability.
+Qwik needs a serializable ID for the context so that it can track context providers and consumers in a way that survives resumability.

 ### Example